Skip to main content

 throw_if(32, found?); ;; if yes throw an error

-This way, we are being protected from repeat transactions, which was the role of seqno in ordinary wallets.
+This way, we are being protected from repeat messages, which was the role of seqno in ordinary wallets.

 After the contract has accepted the external message, a loop starts, in which the slices stored in the dictionary are taken.
-These slices store transaction modes and the transactions themselves.
-Sending new transactions takes place until the dictionary is empty.
+These slices store messages' modes and the messages themselves.
+Sending new messages takes place until the dictionary is empty.

 int i = -1; ;; we write -1 because it will be the smallest value among all dictionary keys